hazelcast/hazelcast-nodejs-client/README.md

     "serialization": {
         "dataSerializableFactories": [
             {
-                "path": "address.js",
+                "path": "factory.js",
-                "exportedName": "MyIdentifiedFactory",
+                "exportedName": "SampleDataSerializableFactory",
-                "factoryId": 1
+                "factoryId": 1000
             }
         ]
     }
 }
 ```

-Note that the ID that is passed to the `SerializationConfig` is same as the `factoryId` that the `Address` object returns.
+Note that the ID that is passed to the `SerializationConfig` is same as the `factoryId` that the `Employee` object returns.

 ## 4.2.
 Portable Serialization